 Full Satellite Tracking Paper

-Co-author Ryan Schmitz and I have provided a summary of Decorah eagle travels through February 2018, at which time D-24 and D-27 were still transmitting data.
-(This continues to be the case at this writing in late February 2019, so future updates can be expected.)
-Included in the paper are sections on hatch, fledge and dispersal dates, migration comparisons, summer and winter range use, home range size and causes of mortality.
+Co-author Ryan Schmitz and I have summarized our study through February of 2018.
+Our paper includes sections on hatch, fledge and dispersal dates, migration comparisons, summer and winter range use, home range size, and causes of mortality.
 We have included a LOT of detail in the individual travels section under “Results”.
 I realize that this level of depth is not going to be to be appreciated by everyone, so skim, skip sections, take it in “chunks” at your convenience.
 Find the areas you are curious about and have fun learning about our eagles!

-The nest camera has confirmed the adult eagles do not migrate.
-However, four of the fledglings completed a fall migration from the natal area.
-Spring and fall migration was variable, though similarities were observed.
-One eagle exhibited long-distance, repeated migration of over 850 straight-line miles to a northern Ontario summer range, then returned to northeast Iowa for the winter.
-The other three migrated shorter distances (75 to 206 miles) in their first fall from the nest area to a winter range in southeast Iowa.
-One perished there, another returned to northeast Iowa the following spring, and a third began heading north in late February at the end of the period monitored.
-Movement behavior of juveniles, in general, is often erratic and unpredictable.
-Some birds embarked on long summer or fall journeys north from their natal area but were not truly migrating.
+We have confirmed that the adult eagles do not migrate.
+But four of the fledglings we tracked completed a fall migration from their natal area.
+One eagle made a long-distance migration of over 850 miles to its northern Ontario summer range and returned to northeast Iowa for the winter.
+The other three migrated shorter distances (75 to 206 miles) to winter ranges in southeast Iowa.
+One died there, another returned to northeast Iowa the following spring, and a third began heading north in late February.
+Their movements were often erratic and unpredictable.
+Some embarked on long summer or fall journeys north, but did not truly migrate.
 The eagle that traveled long distances showed increased efficiency in time and miles traveled on subsequent migrations.
-Overall, the Decorah juveniles exhibited variability in summer and winter range sizes across individuals and, less so, between years.
+Overall, the Decorah juveniles exhibited more individual than yearly variability in their summer and winter range sizes.